 If you find yourself in this position, the last thing you want is to add more things on your plate.
 Bootcamps require full-time concentration, and you definitely won’t be able to get as much out of them if you’re preoccupied throughout the course.
 Better to see through some of your responsibilities and come back at a better time.

 9. You’re Just Looking To Cruise Through

 Remember how you used to get by a whole semester in school by copying your classmates’ notes and relying on year-end exam tips?
 Well, you won’t get any of that in a bootcamp, because if you miss even one day of class, you’ll be left playing catch-up for the rest of the course.

 And since coding bootcamps are mostly hands-on, you won’t be able to go through your friends’ notes and expect to understand what’s going on.

-There you have it, 9 reasons why you shouldn’t join a coding bootcamp.
-However, another rule you should live by is not let people on the internet tell you what you should or shouldn’t do, so if you fall into any category above, but you’re still interested in checking out our courses, just go ahead and click on Quantum Degrees © to view our bootcamps or read some more NEXT Academy Review.
+There you have it, a NEXT Academy Review: 9 Reasons Why You Shouldn’t Join A Coding Bootcamp.
+However, another rule you should live by is not to let people on the internet tell you what you should or shouldn’t do, so if you fall into any category above, but you’re still interested in knowing more, just go ahead and click on Quantum Degrees © to view our bootcamps or read some more NEXT Academy Review.